-On Linux, click on the Show Cache button in the Manage Programs box to get the cache explorer (or run
+Click on the Show Cache button in the Manage Programs box to get the cache explorer (or run

 0install store manage).
 Select the versions you don't need anymore and click on Delete.

-On Windows open the main GUI of Zero Install and click on Tools and Cache management (or run
+Open the main GUI of Zero Install and click on Tools and Cache management (or run

 0install store manage).
 Select the versions you don't need anymore and click on Remove.

-Note: you can delete the entire cache, 0install will redownload whatever it needs later.
+You can delete the entire cache, 0install will redownload whatever it needs later.